 That these features come to the fore is unsurprising at a time when the gulf between the haves and the have-nots is widening, and most people are entering retirement years with insufficient savings.
 Almost a quarter of US adults have no retirement savings.
-Almost a quarter of US adults have no retirement savings.
-Almost a quarter of US adults have no retirement savings.
 In 2016, the median homeowner aged 50 to 64 had a net worth of \$292,000-nearly 60 times that of renters of the same age.